Jmtechh/Setting-Up-Remote-Desktop/README.md

 <img src="https://i.imgur.com/MuiyDPo.png" style="width:80%;" alt="Disk Sanitization Steps"/>

-And if the person's PC is currently being used by them you can use computer management to enable Remote Desktop Services in the background so that you do not disturb what you are doing.
+And if the person's PC is currently being used by them you can use computer management to enable Remote Desktop Services in the background so that you do not disturb what they are doing.

 <img src="https://i.imgur.com/wIopk0q.png" style="width:80%;" alt="Disk Sanitization Steps"/>